 As the Western Teacher at CI, she tutored weekend teachings and retreats, and taught the Discovering Buddhism courses, but always had her eye on what was happening at the Abbey.
 In January 2016, Venerable Tsepal returned to the U.S. to participate in Sravasti Abbey’s winter retreat, and subsequently joined the community the following September.

 Prior to ordaining, Ven.
 Tsepal completed a degree in Dental Hygiene, and then pursued graduate school in hospital administration at the University of Washington.
 Not finding happiness in 60 hour work weeks, she was self-employed for 10 years as a Reiki teacher and practitioner.

-At the Abbey, Venerable Tsepal is leads the Guest Care team. she is also compiling and editing the many years of Venerable Chodron’s teachings on monastic training, and leads reviews of philosophical tenets for the community.
+At the Abbey, Venerable Tsepal leads the Guest Care team.
+She is also compiling and editing the many years of Venerable Chodron’s teachings on monastic training, and leads reviews of philosophical tenets for the community.
 She helps out with painting and forest work too.